Communication #

 Keyboard #

-You can make the Arduino Nano RP2040 Connect to appear as a USB keyboard for your computer.
+You can make the Arduino Uno R4 WiFi appear as a USB keyboard for your computer.

 Be careful with this.
 It’s quite easy to accidentally create something that is constantly typing something, which can make it really hard to reprogram your board.